matteopasa/terraform-provider-sysdig/website/docs/d/secure_notification_channel_slack.md

 In addition to all arguments above, the following attributes are exported:

 * `id` - The Notification Channel ID.
-* `name` - The Notification Channel Name.
 * `url` - URL of the Slack.
+* `channel` - Slack channel name.
+* `private_channel` - Whether the Slack Channel name has been marked as private or not.
-* `channel` - Channel name from this Slack.* `template_version` - The notification template version to use to create notifications.
+* `template_version` - The notification template version to use to create notifications.
 * `enabled` - Whether the Notification Channel is active or not.
 * `notify_when_ok` - Whether the Notification Channel sends a notification when the condition is no longer triggered.
 * `notify_when_resolved` - Whether the Notification Channel sends a notification if it's manually acknowledged by a